 In the Matter of Andres Herrera, FPPC No. 12/027: In December 2012, the Commission fined a city councilmember \$2,000 per count for accepting gifts over the gift limit.
 The respondent received gifts over the gift limit by a few hundred dollars and from a developer and a bond underwriter who regularly had business with the city.
-However, the respondent had no prior enforcement actions, cooperated with the investigation, agreed to an early settlement of the matter, and paid down the gifts received to the amount of the gift limit.
+However, the respondent had no prior enforcement actions, cooperated with the investigation, agreed to an early settlement of the matter, and paid down the gifts received to the amount of the gift-limit.

 In the Matter of Edmund Sotelo, FPPC No. 12/029: In August 2012, the Commission fined a city manager \$2,000 per count for accepting gifts over the gift limit.
 The respondent received gifts over the gift limit by a few hundred dollars and from a developer and a bond underwriter who regularly had business with the city.
-However, the respondent had no history of enforcement actions, and paid down the gifts he received to the amount of the gift limit.
+However, the respondent had no history of enforcement actions, and paid down the gifts he received to the amount of the gift-limit.

-In this matter, Respondent accepted gifts in excess of the annual gift-limit for four consecutive years and in doing so created a conflict-of-interest in the recommendations he made to the Board that led to over \$6,000,000 in contracts being awarded to the source of the gifts.
-However, Respondent does not have a history of enforcement actions, cooperated with the investigation, and has agreed to an early settlement.
-Therefore a \$3,500 penalty for Count 2 is recommended.
+In this matter, Respondent accepted gifts in excess of the annual gift-limit for three consecutive years and in doing so created a conflict-of-interest in governmental decisions he made to award over \$6,000,000 in contracts to the source of the undisclosed gifts.
+However, Respondent cooperated with the investigation and has agreed to an early settlement.
+Therefore a \$4,000 penalty for Count 2 is recommended.